Jondu/library_app/README.md

 1. Uses postgres database named "personallibrary", user and password information must be set at db.properties.
 2. Port set to 8080.
 2. Context path /library
+3. Database will be populated with dummy data upon successful launch.

 ###Known issues
 1. No way to differentiate between users with same names.
 Can be avoided by writing in full name.